chauhoang99/2025_July_data_merging_test/README.md

 | attributes (jsonb)|  +-------------------------+
 +-------------------+
 ```
-- Query activities mainly happen on the table `hotels` and the table `images`.
+- Query activities mainly happen on the table `hotels`.

 - **Performance decision:**
   - Table indexing: `hotels.id`, `hotels.destination_id`.
   - All attributes from the sources can be stored in a `jsonb` field.
     **Reason:** We are not querying by attributes in this exercise.
 In real life, if we query on attributes often, we can create columns for them to utilise indexing.
-Same reasoning applies for the `location` field.
+Same reasoning applies for the `location` field and the `images` field.

 # The Scrapers